3zuli/HB100_test/README.md

 datasheet, I just designed the PCB for it.
 Ready-made preamp boards are available from here: http://www.limpkin.fr/index.php?post/2013/08/09/Making-the-electronics-for-a-%247-USD-doppler-motion-sensor

 The "HB100_LCD_output" folder contains the Arduino source code.
-The code is just the example from FreqMeasure combined with the built-in Arduino LiquidCrystal library.
+The code is just the slightly modified LCD example from FreqMeasure.
 In the loop, we take 30 frequency measurements, then get the average value and display it on the LCD.
 This was tested on an Arduino Nano and should work as well on Uno and Pro Mini.
 For other boards, see the FreqMeasure documentation below.

 Additional info:
 * http://jpnelson.com/post/37623468093/microwave-motion-sensors-for-fun-and-profit-hb100